Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

 On a monthly basis or annual basis depending on the plan metering period, a new invoice will be generated based on the consumer consumption.
 The invoice will be added to the subscription invoices list with the link to pay it.

-Once the consumer terminate his subscription, a final OK
+Once the consumer terminate his subscription, a final invoice is generated with the usage consumed between the last invoice and now.